bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 branch17
   change: (doubler) <value: 31>
 branch18
-  change: {assert: 31, name: '!BENCHMARK!'}
+  change: {assert: 31, $name: '!BENCHMARK!'}
 ```

 the `benchmarkInterval` value of 8 means that the maximum nesting depth is 8.

 ## Local caching -- by default

-Its assumed that simple values (basic strings, numbers, arrays of basic strings, and basic objects) are cacheable; even if you have a mutator, they will be locally cached by the branch to reduce calls to the mutators that are destined to return the same value.
+Its assumed that simple values (basic strings, numbers, arrays of basic strings, and basic objects) are cacheable; even if you have a mutator, they will be locally cached by the $branch to reduce calls to the mutators that are destined to return the same value.

-put another way, every mutator in a given branch that returns a simple serializable value will only be called once.
+put another way, every mutator in a given $branch that returns a simple serializable value will only be called once.
 Its value will be saved and returned on subsequent calls to `.value` in all circumstances.
 If for some reason you _want_ to always generate a value then pass `{...dontCache: true}`
 as a constructor params.
 When present, no effort will be made to cache a mutator response and
 mutators will _always be called_ any time a value is referenced.